 Working after your studies

 Most students have immigration permission that extends beyond the end of their studies.
-You can work full time for this extra period once you have completed your course.
-This is normally the end date on your Confirmation of Acceptance of Studies (CAS)).
+You can work full time during this extra period once you have completed your course.
+Course completion is normally the end date on your Confirmation of Acceptance of Studies (CAS)).

 Finishing your course early